-CO Number CO Statement Knowledge Level CO1 Elaborate the structure and properties of water and ice, types of water, solutions and colligative properties, Water activity and Food spoilage, Sorption phenomena, Elucidate the structure, formation, strength, types and permanence and Emulsions K2 ,K3 CO2 Explicate the chemistry of Reactions of mono and oligosaccharides, Use of Polysaccharides in foods and gelatinization, retrogradation.
+CO Number CO Statement Knowledge Level CO1 Elaborate the structure and properties of water and ice, Elucidate the structure, formation, strength, types and permanence and Emulsions K2,K3 CO2 Explicate the chemistry of Reactions of mono and oligosaccharides, Use of Polysaccharides in gelatinization, retrogradation.
 K3,K4 CO3 Illustrate the structure, physicochemical properties, functional properties of amino acids.
-K3,, K4 CO4 Explicate the classification, sources, composition, and properties, role of lipids in food flavor.
-Discuss the lipids exposed to frying conditions K3, K4 CO5 Illuminate the chemistry of Individual aroma compounds- vegetable, fruit and spice and condiment.
-Infer the Composition, flavorings extracts - natural and synthetic.
-K4, K5
+K3,K4 CO4 Explicate the classification, sources, composition, and properties, role of lipids in food flavor.
+K3,K4 CO5 Illuminate the chemistry of Individual aroma compounds- vegetable, fruit and spice and condiment.
+K4,K5